shenxiangzhuang/mppt/docs/linter/index.md

 ### [Ruff](https://github.com/astral-sh/ruff): Linter & Formatter

-!!! note "Ruff is NOT in the template until now"

-    Actually, I don't use `Ruff` in practice.
-    I'll try to explore Ruff later and try to use it in the project.

 As just mentioned before, many people recommend to use `Ruff`, because it's a very cool tool.